Jackie Basehart

-John Anthony Carmine Michael "Jackie" Basehart (11 October 1951 – 16 May 2015) was an American-Italian actor, mainly active in Italian cinema.
+John Anthony Carmine Michael Basehart (October 11, 1951 – May 16, 2015) was an American actor active in Italian cinema.

 Life and career

 Born in Santa Monica, California, Basehart was the son of actor Richard Basehart and actress Valentina Cortese.

 For a few years, between the mid-1970s and the early 1980s, he was among the most requested young actors in Italian cinema, appearing in many films, although mainly in supporting roles.
 At that time he was hailed for "genius and recklessness" because of his excesses, which were extensively discussed by Italian gossip columns.

 Last years and death

-Struck by a supranuclear palsy, which progressively involved difficulty in swallowing, obesity, several hospitalizations and operations, and gradual paralysis, Basehart died at his home in Milan on 16 May 2015, at age 63, predeceasing his mother.
+Struck by progressive supranuclear palsy, which progressively involved difficulty in swallowing, obesity, several hospitalizations and operations, and gradual paralysis, Basehart died at his home in Milan on May 16, 2015, at age 63, predeceasing his mother.